Mental Health Statistics

 - 1 in 8 children have a diagnosable mental health disorder – that’s roughly 3 children in every classroom (i).

 - 1 in 6 young people aged 16-24 has symptoms of a common mental disorder such as depression or an anxiety disorder (ii).

 - Half of all mental health problems manifest by the age of 14, with 75% by age 24 (iii).

 - In 2017, suicide was the most common cause of death for both boys (16.2% of all deaths) and girls (13.3%) aged between 5 and 19 (iv).

 - Nearly half of 17-19 year olds with a diagnosable mental health disorder has self-harmed or attempted suicide at some point, rising to 52.7% for young women (v).

 - 1 in 3 adult mental health conditions relate directly to adverse childhood experiences (vi).

 - Adults who experienced four or more adversities in their childhood are four times more likely to have low levels of mental wellbeing and life satisfaction (vii).

 Young people need more support…

-- 3 in 4 children with a diagnosable mental health condition do not get access to the support that they need (vii)
+- Less than 1 in 3 children and young people with a diagnosable mental health condition get access to NHS care and treatment (viii).